AmandaFernandes0701/Artefact-monorepo/README.md

 ## Conclusion

-Artefact provides a solid foundation for a task management application.
-Its architecture, robust validation, and modern technologies ensure scalability and maintainability.
-The project showcases best practices and offers a valuable learning experience.
+This project demonstrates my ability to build a full-stack application with a well-defined architecture, robust validation, and modern technologies.
+I am confident that my skills and experience align well with the requirements of the Fullstack Developer internship at Artefact.